davidgsd/AllScan/README.md

 4. Allow favorites to be easily edited, deleted, and copied/pasted.

-5. Allow 'Scanning' of Favorites and other nodes by leveraging the ASL database and info such as Keyed status and Connected Nodes data.
+5. Allow 'Scanning' of Favorites and other nodes using ASL stats info such as Keyed status and Connected Nodes data.
 AllScan shows what favorites are active and have recently been active, and in a future release will allow connecting to favorites one at a time sequentially and if no activity after a configurable time then disconnecting and moving to the next.

-These features essentially give ASL the same memory management and scan capabilities that analog radios have had for decades.
+This essentially gives ASL the same memory management and scan capabilities that analog radios have had for decades.
 AllScan follows the latest web development standards and best-practices, with PHP, JavaScript, HTML, and CSS cleanly partitioned.
+No bloated frameworks or 3rd party libraries are used.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
 AllScan is intended to work well in both PC browsers and mobile browsers, using the same UI for both.

-Currently AllScan is Beta software.
+AllScan is currently Beta software.
 It supports showing detailed node status, supporting connect, disconnect and other common commands, supporting one-click add/delete of favorites to favorites.ini, showing the Favorites list and color-coded ASL stats, and allowing the Favorties Table to be sorted by any column.

+AllScan supports multiple locations of the favorites.ini file, giving priority to the allscan folder, or secondarily using the ../supermon folder.
+You can in fact have several sets of favorites and switch between them, contact me for details on that.
+If no favorites.ini file is found AllScan will ask you if you'd like to create the file and if so will copy the the docs/favorites.ini.sample file to ./favorites.ini, which has a small list of popular nodes to get you started.
+AllMon's controlpanel.ini file may also be supported at some point.

 Prior to installing AllScan it is recommended that you have a working install of SuperMon or AllMon2.
 AllScan can automatically read their config files and thereby need no additional configuration.
-If you use AllMon rather than Supermon, because it does not have a favorites.ini file you would want to place a blank favorites.ini file in the allscan directory.
-(AllMon's controlpanel.ini file may also be supported at some point.)

 AllScan is very easy-to-use and can be downloaded and installed in minutes.
 Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
 The code also saves a backup copy to favorites.ini.bak in case of any issue.

 As AllScan receives stats data from the ASL stats server it updates the Favorites Table rows with color coded details showing the following: